KhronosGroup/gltf-asset-auditor/README.md

 ## Product Info JSON file

-For testing product dimensional tollerance, we need to know the dimensions of the product.
+For testing product dimensional tolerance, we need to know the dimensions of the product.
 The product info json file is used to provide that information.
-The product dimensions specified in the Scheam json file are different and more like a viewer bounding box check, but the percent tolerance value is used for both.
+The product dimensions specified in the schema json file are different and more like a viewer bounding box check, but the percent tolerance value is used for both.

 # Schema JSON file

 The schema is used to specify which checks are run and what the passing values are.
-Ommitted values will use the default recommendations of the Khronos 3D Commerce Asset Creation Guidelines, which are set in Schema.ts.
+Omitted values will use the default recommendations of the Khronos 3D Commerce Asset Creation Guidelines, which are set in Schema.ts.
 To turn off a test that would normally run by default, -1 should be specified for parameters of type number and false for booleans.

 ## Version